Type to search

 It is important to note (again) that financial efficiency is just one way to measure the effectiveness of an organization.
 Donors should consider other important factors, such as program outcomes and each ministry’s business model.

-It is also important to note that these ratios, and therefore MinistryWatch’s financial efficiency ratings for each ministry, can and do change over time.
+It is also important to note that these ratios, and therefore MinistryWatch’s financial efficiency rating for each ministry, can and does change over time.
 It can change because its financial performance changes, of course.
 But it can also change if there are significant changes to the financial performance of others in its peer group.

 Therefore, we recommend that you check back regularly to see how your favorite ministry is doing.